Anglican Diocese of Ballarat

 The Diocese of Ballarat is a diocese of the Anglican Church of Australia, which was created out of the Diocese of Melbourne in 1875.
 It is situated in the Ballarat region of the state of Victoria, Australia and covers the south-west region of the state.
 The diocesan cathedral is the Cathedral of Christ the King in Ballarat.
 Garry Weatherill, formerly the Bishop of Willochra between 2000 and 2011, was installed as the 10th Bishop of Ballarat on 5 November 2011.

 History

-The diocese was created in 1875, out of the Diocese of Melbourne.
-The inaugural Bishop was Samuel Thornton.
+The Diocese of Ballarat was created (in virtue of the power given by Act 18 Vic.
+No. 45) by an Act of the Church Assembly of the Diocese of Melbourne (then coextensive with Victoria), on 30 October 1873.
+The inaugural bishop Samuel Thornton was consecrated on 1 May 1875 by A. C. Tait, Archbishop of Canterbury, in Westminster Abbey.
+The Diocese began its active existence on the day of his enthronement at Ballarat in Christ Church Pro-Cathedral on 11 August 1875.

 Ballarat is one of five dioceses of the Anglican Church of Australia in the ecclesiastical Province of Victoria.

 Cathedral

 The Cathedral of Christ the King in Ballarat is the cathedral church of the diocese.

 The date of the first Anglican service in Ballarat is problematic.
 Undoubtedly it occurred soon after the discovery of gold late in August 1851.
 A history of St Paul's Bakery Hill contends that it was on 12 October 1851, when an open-air service conducted by the Revd J. Cheyne from Burnbank was held in a tent.
 It was a musical service, with hymns accompanied by violin and flute, and was so well received that an evening service was held by lamplight.
 Ballarat historian W. B. Withers is vague on early details, saying the Anglicans followed on the heels of the Wesleyans.
 Spielvogel records that it was the Revd William Sim and the Revd A. Morrison who held a service in a tent in November 1851 not far from the present site of St Paul's Bakery Hill.
 Yet another Anglican source plumps for the Revd Charles Perks of St Peter's, Eastern Hill who visited and officiated at an outdoor service under the escarpment later overlooked by Christ Church.

 Following the survey of the township of Ballarat, a large block of land in Lydiard Street South was set aside for church purposes.
 There was little building activity until 1854, when the Revd James R.H.
 Thackeray was appointed in July.
 In September 1854 collections were taken up for a fund to build a "church and parsonage", services in August being held in the court house.
 Thackeray's first church was in a tent and in October 1854 a school began in the tent, with William Barton as schoolmaster.
 There were as many as 80 children crammed into the tent and, in March 1855, Thackeray allowed the school to be transferred to Bakery Hill.